 As part of the requirements for earning the Certificate of Clinical Competence (CCC), a speech-language pathologist must obtain his or her education at a college or university professional program that has been accredited by the CAA.
 For new programs, the first step in the accreditation process is candidacy.
 Candidacy can be considered a probationary period during which the new program must come to compliance with all accreditation standards.
 Once all accreditation standards are met, the program is then awarded accreditation.
 Upon earning accreditation, professional programs must continue to meet all accreditation standards or run the risk of being placed on probation, or worse yet, lose accreditation altogether.
 If a student attends a professional program and graduates from that program while it is in candidacy, he or she is still eligible for the CCC, even if the program does not earn full accreditation after the student graduates.

-The Master's program in Speech-Language Pathology at Misericordia University is Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology.
+The Master’s program in Speech-Language Pathology at Misericordia University is Accredited by the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology.